Updated On:

 Studies have shown the profound psychological impact that gynecomastia has on male sufferers.
 It may cause embarrassment, self-consciousness and a decline in self-esteem, leading to social anxiety and body image issues.

-"Male patients who suffer from gynecomastia avoid removing their shirt in the public setting, such as swimming or going to the gym, to avoid judgement or ridicule.
+"Male patients who suffer from gynecomastia avoid removing their shirt in public settings, such as swimming or going to the gym, to avoid judgement or ridicule.
 In particular, adolescents with this medical condition experience increased psychological distress, as it coincides with heightened self-awareness and peer scrutiny," explains Dr Ivan Puah, who has been performing gynecomastia surgery for over 15 years in Singapore.

 Gynecomastia is classified into different grades based on the severity of breast tissue enlargement.